1958 Alabama Crimson Tide football team: Mississippi State

 On what was homecoming in Starkville, the Crimson Tide upset the Mississippi State Maroons 9–7 and secured Bryant's first SEC victory.
 Alabama took a 3–0 first quarter lead after Fred Sington Jr. connected on a 22-yard field goal.
 Still up by three in the third quarter, the Crimson Tide scored their only touchdown of the game on a 21-yard Bobby Jackson pass to Norbie Ronsonet and extended their lead to 9–0.
 The Maroons managed their only points late in the fourth on a six-yard Billy Stacy touchdown run that made the final score 9–7.
-The victory was Alabama's first over a ranked opponent since their win over Auburn in 1953 and improved Alabama's all-time record against Mississippi State to 30–10–3.
+The victory was Alabama's first over a ranked opponent since their win over Auburn in 1953.